tahuruzzoha-tuhin/trackers-zone-frontend/README.md

 #### Technolgy I've Used:
 - I've used react to develop the UI of this site
 - I used font-awesome for icons.
 And also used react bootstrap for responsiveness and faster design.
-- I placed all the data in Mongdb and load from there.
+- I placed all the data in Mongodb and load from there.
 - Context api was used to get data easily from all the route
 - Used Private Route, Google SignIn and Email Sign in , Sign Up for Authentication -I've created my own backend as well as some api's to connect client side to the database